 "Retail of Chinese herbal medicines" means the selling of any Chinese herbal medicines to a person who obtains the same other than for the purpose of wholesale; and "dispense of Chinese herbal medicines" means the preparation and supply of Chinese herbal medicines on or in accordance with a prescription given by a registered or listed Chinese medicine practitioner.

 Applicants who retail or dispense the Chinese herbal medicines must first obtain a retailer licence in Chinese herbal medicines.

 Application forms and the Handbook of the Application for Chinese Medicines Trader Licences can be obtained from the Chinese Medicine Regulatory Office of the Department of Health or downloaded from this website.

 Applicants are required to submit in person or by registered post the duly completed Application Form for Retailer licence in Chinese Herbal Medicines (Form 1A) with the Documentation Checklist - Application for Retailer licence in Chinese Herbal Medicines (Checklist 2A) accompanied by the required documents listed therein.
+Applicants may also submit application via online form.
 The required documents include:

 Copy of Business Registration Certificate

 Copy of Directors' List, such as Form NAR1 of the Companies Registry or a full set of Form NNC1 (in case of a newly